VictorStatko/pet-feeder/README.md

 If everything is correct, you should receive welcome message to your group (after 5 minutes / or after sucess connection).

 4) Optional - modify VoltageSensor::getBatteryPercentage method to match your 18650 voltage graph (not required, but can increase accuracy of battary percentage detection)

+5) Optional - modify VoltageSensor ESP_MULTIPLIER and MOTOR_MULTIPLIER to match your multipliers.
+To calculate your multiplier you can compare voltage from VoltageSensor::readVoltage and from actual measurments with miltimeter.
+If measurment with multimeter is greater then VoltageSensor::readVoltage, then multiplier will be > 1.
+Othervise it will be < 1.